 You can complement natural light with well located artificial light, but artificial light shouldn’t be the only source of light in the room.

-To be fair, dark coloured walls work well with all styles, wether it’s modern, classic or even a mixture of both.
+To be fair, dark coloured walls work well with all styles, whether it’s modern, classic or even a mixture of both.

-Once again, this is not a rule, but a great way to give warmth and coziness to your space.
+Once again, this is not a rule, but a great way to give warmth and cosiness to your space.

 I have said this in previous posts, that using wooden pieces in their natural colour brings nature to the inside.
 Makes your space more comfortable and less cold.

 There are a number of dark colours you can choose to paint your walls with, but most of them are cold colours – black, grey, navy, dark green – what can make your room look cold and dull.

 Using wood, just like using bright colours, will help you turn your room into a very interesting space.